Aliona Bolsova

-Aliona Vadimovna Bolsova Zadoinova (Aliona Bolșova; Алёна Вадимовна Большова; born 6 November 1997) is a Spanish-Moldovan tennis player.
+Aliona Vadimovna Bolsova Zadoinova (Note: Aliona Bolșova) (born 6 November 1997) is a Spanish-Moldovan former professional tennis player.

+She reached career-high WTA rankings of No. 88 in singles and No. 54 in doubles.
+She won five doubles titles on the WTA Challenger Tour along with nine singles and 16 doubles titles on the ITF Circuit.

 On the ITF Junior Circuit, Bolsova had a combined career-high ranking of No. 4, and reached the quarterfinals of the 2015 Australian Open.

-Bolsova has career-high WTA rankings of 88 in singles and 54 in doubles.
-She has won five doubles titles on the WTA Challenger Tour along with nine singles and 15 doubles titles on the ITF Circuit.

-Playing for Spain, Bolsova has a win-loss record of 4–3 in Billie Jean King Cup competition (as of July 2025).
+Playing for Spain, Bolsova has a win-loss record of 5–3 in Billie Jean King Cup competition.

 Personal life

 Bolsova moved from Moldova to Spain at a young age.
-Her father, Vadim Zadoinov, and her mother, Olga Bolșova, were both Olympic athletes, and so were her maternal grandparents, athletes Viktor Bolshov and Valentyna Maslovska.
+Her father, Vadim Zadoinov, and her mother, Olga Bolșova, were both Olympic athletes, and so were her maternal grandparents, athletes Viktor Bolshov and Valentyna Maslovskaya.

 She represented Moldova from 2012 to 2013, until she gained Spanish citizenship in 2013.